 Positions for doctoral students

-The Ifo Institute pays its doctoral students according to the German public pay scale (half of EG 13).
+The Ifo Institute remunerates doctoral students with EG 13 positions the equivalent of three quarters of the standard working week.
 The basic contract is initially limited to two years and extended depending on progress made on the dissertation.
 As a rule the dissertation is finished after a period of about 3.5 years.
 The doctoral student has at least half of the time for work on the dissertation, and project participation is chosen with a view to supplementing the dissertation.

 Additional remuneration is possible if a doctoral student manages to publish a paper in a recognised, refereed journal.